Cite this

 \[\begin{aligned} I(\mathrm{X}; \mathrm{Y}) = \sum_{x \in \mathcal{X}} \sum_{y \in \mathcal{Y}} p(x, y)\log \left( \frac{p(x, y)}{p(x)p(y)} \right) \end{aligned}\]

-Just as in Figure 1, when one bit of information meant we could rule out half of the probability mass, for each bit of mutual information between \(\mathrm{X}\) and \(\mathrm{Y}\), we can eliminate half of the probability mass of one random event after observing the outcome of the other.
-This is most easily seen if all outcomes are equally probable, because in this case eliminating half of the probability mass corresponds to eliminating half of the outcomes.
+Just as in Figure 1, where one bit of information meant ruling out half of the probability mass, on average, each bit of mutual information between \(\mathrm{X}\) and \(\mathrm{Y}\) lets us eliminate half of the probability mass of one event after observing the other.
+This is most easily seen when all outcomes are equally probable, because then eliminating half the probability mass corresponds to eliminating half the outcomes.

-Three scenarios with varying amounts of mutual information, along with four ways of visualizing the relationships between the two variables, are shown in Figure 5.
-When \(I(\mathrm{X}; \mathrm{Y}) = 0\) bits, observing the object’s shape does not allow us to eliminate any possibilities of the object’s color.
-A mutual information of 0 between two random variables is equivalent to those two random variables being independent.
-Alternatively, when \(I(\mathrm{X}; \mathrm{Y}) = 1\) bit, after observing the shape only, we can eliminate two of the four possible colors.
-Finally, when \(I(\mathrm{X}; \mathrm{Y}) = 2\), we can eliminate 3 of the four possible colors and know exactly what color it is.
-In this case, we have gained all 2 bits of information that were present in \(\mathrm{X}\).
+Figure 5 illustrates three scenarios with varying amounts of mutual information.
+When \(I(\mathrm{X}; \mathrm{Y}) = 0\) bits, observing the object’s shape does not allow us to eliminate any possible colors.
+When \(I(\mathrm{X}; \mathrm{Y}) = 1\) bit, we can eliminate two of the four possible colors.
+When \(I(\mathrm{X}; \mathrm{Y}) = 2\) bits, we can eliminate 3 of the four possible colors and know exactly what color it is, having gained all 2 bits of information in \(\mathrm{X}\).

 Since we can at most gain 2 bits from observing 1 of 4 possible shapes (i.e. \(H_{\text{max}}(\mathcal{Y}) = 2\)), if there were more than 2 bits of information in \(\mathrm{X}\), we wouldn’t be able to determine color exactly.
 For example, if there were 8 possible colors that were all equally probable, we could not uniquely identify all possibilities based on 4 possible shapes.